PRISMA: Improving the Accuracy-Latency Frontier of Diffusion-based PDE Solvers Using Physics-Informed Spectral Attention: Qualitative Results

 \section{Qualitative Results}

 Figure~\ref{fig:noisy_comparison_nsb_poisson_darcy_appendix} provides a qualitative comparison of the solutions generated by PRISMA and the baseline models under the challenging {noisy observation} setting.
 Across both problems: Poisson and Darcy Flow, PRISMA's predictions are visually faithful to the ground truth solutions.
 The corresponding error maps are consistently darker, and the reported error values are significantly lower compared to the baselines.
-In contrast, solutions from FunDPS often appear corrupted by noise, while those from DiffusionPDE can be blurry or inaccurate, particularly in complex inverse problems.
-These visualizations provide strong qualitative evidence of PRISMA's robustness and superior performance when dealing with imperfect data. {Figures \ref{fig:full_comparison_darcy_appendix}, \ref{fig:full_comparison_helmholtz_appendix}, \ref{fig:full_comparison_poisson_appendix} presents qualitative comparison of the solutions generated by PRISMA and the baseline models under Full observation setting.
+In contrast, solutions from FunDPS often appear corrupted by noise, while those from DiffusionPDE can be blurry or inaccurate, particularly in complex inverse problems. {Figures \ref{fig:full_comparison_darcy_appendix}, \ref{fig:full_comparison_helmholtz_appendix}, \ref{fig:full_comparison_poisson_appendix} presents qualitative comparison of the solutions generated by PRISMA and the baseline models under Full observation setting.
 Figure \ref{fig:sparse_comparison_nsnb_appendix} compare PRISMA predictions against the baseline models on Navier-Stokes Equation under Sparse observation settings. }